andydlindsay/lectures/w07d01/README.md

 - In other words, functions remember where they were declared and what variables were in scope (they had access to) at the time they were declared
 - This allows us to preserve _state_ in between function calls (subsequent calls to the function can use the updated state value)
 - Contrasting with JS Classes (how we used to create React components): components as objects were instantiated from a Class and it was the same object that was used over and over again.
 Therefore it always had access to its own internal state.
 Functional components need some way of creating a _closure_ so that we can achieve the same result.
-- Enter `useState` (and other `use` functions) which keep track of state for us between function calls and allow us to retrieve and edit variables every time the function is invoked (the component is created/updated)
+- Enter `useState` (and other `use` functions) which keep track of state for us between function calls and allow us to retrieve and edit variables every time the function is invoked (eg. the component is created/updated)

 ### React
 - From the landing page of [React](https://reactjs.org/):